freelawproject/juriscraper/README.rst

 first is `a sister project called xpath-tester <https://github.com/mlissner/lxml-xpath-tester>`__ that helps debug XPath queries. xpath-tester can be installed locally in a few minutes.
+This tool is useful as a way of testing XPath queries using the same dependencies and parsers as in Juriscraper, without any concern that different implementations might provide different results.

 We also generally use Intellij with PyCharm installed.
 These are useful because they allow syntax highlighting, code inspection, and PyLint integration.
-A license for Intellij is available for interested and proven contributors.
+Not using these tools typically results in worse code, so we strongly recommend them.

 For scrapers to be merged: